kendalga23/NHL_GIT_LAB/README.md

 than `feed/live` and is much more suitable for post-game details including goals, shots, PIMs, blocked, takeaways, giveaways and hits.

+`GET https://statsapi.web.nhl.com/api/v1/game/ID/linescore` Even fewer details than boxscore.
+Has goals, shots on goal, powerplay and goalie pulled status, number of skaters and shootout information if applicable

 `GET http://statsapi.web.nhl.com/api/v1/game/ID/content` Complex endpoint returning multiple types of media relating to the game including videos of shots, goals and saves.